halcyonnouveau/sopmod/README.md

 Version manager for [Soppo](https://github.com/halcyonnouveau/soppo).
 SOPMOD is entirely dogfooded and has been rewritten from Rust to Soppo, hence the "II".

 SOPMOD handles installing, updating, and switching between multiple versions of Soppo.
-It also manages Go installations that Soppo uses internally for compilation.
+It also manages Go installations that Soppo uses internally for compilation, and automatically installs `sopls` (the Soppo Language Server) alongside each Soppo version.

 ## Installation